SeldonIO/seldon-core/doc/source/python/python_component.md

 ```

 You can also override the default liveness and readiness probes and use HTTP health endpoints by adding them in your
 `SeldonDeployment` YAML.
+You can modify the parameters for the probes to suit your reliability needs without putting
+too much stress on the container.
 Read more about these probes in the
 [kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
 An example is shown below: